metafloor/bwip-js/README.md

 > (FreeType, BWIPP, and bwipjs) rather than having to create separate
 > execution contexts and asynchronously load into them.
 >
-> See [Integrating Into Your Code](https://github.com/metafloor/bwip-js/wiki/Integrating-Your-Code) for more details.
+> See [Integrating With Your Code](https://github.com/metafloor/bwip-js/wiki/Integrating-With-Your-Code) for more details.

 ## Status